ashander/ftprime/devel/algorithm-notes.md

 I would try to get things working for a single locus model first though, and see if the basic logic holds.

+## With recombination

+### Algorithm, with recombination

+At each time step, some individuals die and some pairs reproduce.